hendersonneurolab/hendersonneurolab.github.io/docs/about.md

 ### Flexible processing in higher visual cortex

-To support adaptive behavior, visual cortex circuits must integrate information about the behavioral goals of an observer, adjusting representations according to task-relevance.
-Not much is known about how the mechanisms of <b>flexible neural coding during naturalistic, high-level visual tasks.</b> How do we selectively attend to a specific category of objects within in a cluttered scene?
-How do we adaptively make decisions about objects when category boundaries change?
-We're aiming to understand how such tasks are supported by neural codes in higher visual cortex.
+To support behavioral goals, visual cortex circuits may adaptively adjust stimulus representations according to task-relevance.
+This idea of flexible neural coding has often been studied in the context of simple laboratory tasks, leading to many open questions about how <b>flexible neural codes might contribute to more naturalistic, high-level visual tasks.</b> How do we selectively attend to a specific category of objects within in a cluttered natural scene?
+How is the "object space" represented in higher visual cortex warped by changes in behavioral priority?
+We're addressing these questions using behavior and fMRI studies.

 Related past work: